shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 ## Iterating quickly

-In order to move quickly, I didn't wait to finish the project before releasing it.
+In order to move quickly, I didn’t wait to finish the project before releasing it.

 Every Friday afternoon, I released a new course with individual challenges and team challenges.